 If you’ve used Lightroom, these panels will look familiar to you.
 To adjust the exposure, open the Basics panel and start by adjusting the Exposure.
 Bring up the Contrast a bit to intensify the shadows.

 Then you can bring down the Highlights and probably the Shadows and the Blacks.
 Feel free to play around and figure out what works best for your image.

 You can also open the Curve and adjust the highlights and shadows.
 Click on a point on the curve, pull up to brighten, and down to darken.

 So far, we’ve talked about techniques that affect the entire photo.
-What about when you have a small bright part to remove in an image?
-For example, the flash glare on her face in this image.
+What about when you want to remove light from a face in Photoshop?